Eight Ancient Chinese Surnames and Their Evolved Chinese Last Names — History, List, and Meanings

-The exact number is large and unclear, however, these family names are all evolved from Eight Ancient Chinese Surnames during the Matriarchal period:
+The exact number is large and unclear; however, these last names all evolved from Eight Ancient Chinese Surnames during the Matriarchal period:

-Since that period, an important rule had been that people with the same surname could not get married.
+Since that period, an essential rule was that people with the same surname could not get married.

 With the growth of the population, people developed "Shi" to further identify themselves, which included their fiefs, noble titles, political occupations, living places, professions, etc.

 Therefore, ancient surnames were people's origin, while "Shi" represented people's present situation and social status.

 During these vast transformations, many people changed their "Shi".
 The commonest used their former states' or fiefs' names as their new surnames to identify their origin or commemorate their ancestors.

 In the subsequent Han Dynasty (202 BC — 220 AD), ancient surname and "Shi" gradually merged and formed today's Chinese family names, some of which are typical Asian last names.